-- compliance with their statutory duties to avoid conflicts of interest, not accepting benefits from third parties, and declaring interests in proposed transactions or arrangements; - a register of interest has been completed by all members, trustees and senior employees, and is kept upto-date; - no member, trustee or employee of the trust, nor any related individual or organisation, uses their connection to the trust for personal gain; - all payments to trustees by the trust are permitted by the article of association or by authority from the Charity Commission; - the Charity Commission approves payments to a trustee where there is a significant advantage to the trust; - any payment provided to the persons outlined in this policy satisfies the 'at cost' requirements.

-All related party transactions will be reported to the ESFA in advance of transactions taking place on or after 1 April 2019, using the ESFA's online form.
+- compliance with their statutory duties to avoid conflicts of interest, not accepting benefits from third parties, and declaring interests in proposed transactions or arrangements; - a register of interest has been completed by all members, trustees and senior employees, and is kept up-todate; - no member, trustee or employee of the trust, nor any related individual or organisation, uses their connection to the trust for personal gain; - all payments to trustees by the trust are permitted by the article of association or by authority from the Charity Commission; - the Charity Commission approves payments to a trustee where there is a significant advantage to the trust; - any payment provided to the persons outlined in this policy satisfies the 'at cost' requirements. - All related party transactions will be reported to the ESFA in advance of transactions taking place on or after 1 September 2023, using the ESFA's online form.

-The ESFA's prior approval will be obtained, using the online form, for contracts and other agreements for the supply of goods or services to the academy by a related party agreed on or after 1 April 2019 where any of the following limits arise:
+The ESFA's prior approval will be obtained, using the online form, for contracts and other agreements for the supply of goods or services to the academy by a related party agreed on or after 1 September 2023 where any of the following limits arise:

-• a contract or other agreement exceeding £20,000;

-a contract or other agreement of any value that would take the total value of contracts and other agreements with the related party beyond mean the cumulative value of contracts and other agreements with the related party exceeds, or continues to exceed, £20,000 in the same financial year ending 31 August.
+- a contract or other agreement exceeding £40,000; - a contract or other agreement of any value that would take the total value of contracts and other agreements with the related party beyond mean the cumulative value of contracts and other agreements with the related party exceeds, or continues to exceed, £40,000 in the same financial year ending 31 August. - • - Approval will not be required where contracts and other agreements for the supply of goods or services to the trust are with colleges, universities and schools which are sponsors of the trust, and other state funded schools and colleges, including academies.